Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 <p>The essence of architecture appeared as folks managed to erect somewhat more extravagant and durable than a hut of piled branches (beginning from megaliths).</p>
 <p>Some ancient Hellenes were so good at construction sites that the impressed observers coined "<i>architect</i>"<sup>🏛️</sup> &mdash; the term romanized to <i>architecture</i> centuries later.</p>
 <p>Then ages passed till the art of immobile acknowledged and methodized architects as a detached trade &rarr;
-refined craftsmen exempt from routines and narrow-profile burdens to focus on vision, design, blueprints, aesthetics, and their presentation.</p>
+refined craftsmen exempt from chores and narrow-profile burdens to focus on vision, design, blueprints, aesthetics, and their presentation.</p>
 <p>Much later diverse spheres (from mega-vessels and supercomputers to less determinate economics and politics) loaned «architecture» to figuratively underline systematic complicacy.
  However, <span title="&nbsp;Microarchitecture of hardware systems"><ins><code><b>μ</b>arch</ins></code></span> hasn't fostered micro-architects (neither nano- nor giga-) and architects of détente or <em>economic miracle</em> are compliments (or flattery).</p>
 ___________<br />